Pondok Aren

-Pondok Aren (abbreviated as Pd.
-Aren) is a district in South Tangerang City, Banten Province, Indonesia.
+Pondok Aren (often abbreviated as Pd Aren) is a town and an administrative district (kecamatan) in the city of South Tangerang, in Banten Province on Java, Indonesia.
 It is located on the south-western outskirts of Jakarta.
+The district covers 29.80 km2 and had a population of 303,093 at the 2010 Census and 294,996 at the 2020 Census; the official estimate as at mid 2023 was 295,812.

+Communities

+Pondok Aren District is sub-divided into eleven urban communities (kelurahan), listed below with their areas and their officially-estimated populations as at mid 2021, together with their postcodes.

+Notes: (a) comprising 145,222 males and 145,543 females.

-The area covers 29.88 km2 and had a population at the 2020 Census of 294,996.
-Pondok Aren district mainly covers the area of Bintaro Jaya and borders South Jakarta to the east.
-Pondok Aren district office is located at Jl.
+Pondok Aren District covers most of the area of Bintaro Jaya and borders South Jakarta to the east.
+Pondok Aren District office is located at Jl.
 Graha Raya Bintaro, Perigi Baru behind the Pondok Aren Sectoral Police office (Polsek Pondok Aren).

-Sectors 3-9 housing of Bintaro Jaya real estate lies in this area, while sectors 1-2 of Bintaro Jaya is already partly demographically located in South Jakarta and East Ciputat district.
+Sectors 3-9 housing of Bintaro Jaya real estate lies within this district, while sectors 1-2 of Bintaro Jaya are partly located in South Jakarta and in East Ciputat District.

 Infrastructures

 International Education

 The British School Jakarta, The Jakarta Japanese School (ジャカルタ日本人学校), Global Jaya International School, and Mentari Intercultural School is located at this district.

 There are also other national and public schools in this district.